BPerezLamarque/HOME/README.md

 #  possible numbers of host-switches to test during the inference
 lambda <- c(1:25)

-# number of trees (for Monte-Carlo estimation of the number of switches)
+# number of trees (for Monte Carlo estimation of the number of switches)
 nb_tree <- 10000

 # number of randomizations in the model selection testing independent evolutions (R parameter)